 The Americans remained in the area until July 3, hoping to return the prisoners in exchange for the chance to open trade and diplomatic relations.
 The Koreans refused all contact.

 Rodgers withdrew his fleet to China – their mission was a failure.
 It would be another five years before the Americans opened formal diplomatic relations with Korea.

 The next time U.S. troops would see action on the Korean peninsula would be 69 years later.
-That war would last three years and cost the Americans nearly 37,000 lives.
+That war would last three years and cost more than 37,000 American lives.